Fuadex/Houdini-VEX-HScript-Python/README.md

 -------------------------------------------------------------------

+Playing back .exrs with MPV

+Here's a little trick.
+Since I switched to Windows 11 on my laptop, I lost my ability to view .exrs with irfanview - which wasn't an ideal solution.
+I could use Nuke, Adobe Premiere (cumbersome), maybe Xstudio, there are some alternatives out there or even new Houdini Cops.
+But, there is one more solution that I've found pretty neat and that's using MPV, which I use to playback any videos, it's customization options are just incredible.
+And you can you use it to playback things from a command line.

+So, in cmd point to where you MPV lives like

+	cd Desktop/mpv

+ And then you can do some cool magic like, playback an .exr sequence.

+ 	mpv "mf://C:\Users\VeryCoolUser\Desktop\Project\render\AmazingRender.%04d.exr" --demuxer-lavf-format=image2

+It's not magical, the %04d is the frame number in xxxx format.
+I'm sure anyone after computer science with foo through issues like this in no-time.
+But I find it pretty handy to just playback anything I'd like from a command line - and there's heaps of options on their website.
+Check it out!

 Heyyy, what you want more?
 Be patient mate, more will arrive in due time as I figure stuff out ^^